 Folklore and Traditions of Malaga

-This character affable and cheerful makes them frequenting bars, taverns, restaurants and beach bars where you can have a few wines and tapas regardless of the season of the year thanks to its eLas parties in the municipalities of málaga, for the general lines, a marked religious origin nothing solemn but quite the opposite of joy and colour.
+This affable and cheerful character finds them frequenting bars, taverns, restaurants and beach bars where you can enjoy wines and tapas regardless of the season of the year.

 Every 16 of July, locals come to the beaches to accompany the Virgin of the Carmen in its maritime procession.
-One of the religious holidays most massive of the summer that are celebrated in all towns of malaga costa.
+One of the biggest religious holidays of the summer celebrated in all towns of Malaga costa.
 In the evening the Virgen del Carmen makes its journey in a fishing boat adorned with flowers, while other boats accompany them.

-The burning of Júas in the Night of San Juan is another celebration of the summer is deeply rooted among the musicians.
-Each clay prepares a figure with waste materials for the bonfire, just in the middle of the night to burn the figure using the fire as a purifying element.
-In the coastal areas are made bonfires along the beaches.
+The burning of Júas in the Night of San Juan is another celebration of the summer and is deeply rooted among the musicians.
+Figures are prepared from waste materials for the bonfire, which will burn in the middle of the night using the fire as a purifying element.
+In the coastal areas bonfires and barbecues take place all alongthe beaches.

 A opportunity to immerse yourself in the world of bullfighting is the traditional "Corridas Goyescas" where they held bullfights in period costumes in honor of Pedro Romero.